 How Cannabis Can Help with Women's Hormones and Menopause

-For example, early tests indicated that regular cannabis use affected the development of pre-adolescent testicles and on sperm count.
+For example, early tests indicated that regular cannabis use affected the development of pre-adolescent testicles and sperm count.
 Studies indicated influence on the development of teen boys’ brains.

-And, regular male cannabis users are likely to develop moobs (gynecomastia) as early as their twenties.
+And regular male cannabis users are likely to develop moobs (gynecomastia) as early as their twenties.
 According to Dr. Anthony Youn, a CNN contributor, 55% to 60% of men over 50 grow develop breast tissue behind male boobs resulting when estrogen overpowers testosterone.

 Research on female matters